 If you are good at selling and know something about specific products, then starting an e-commerce business can be a good way to make money online.

 In terms of how to make money online, this field is competitive and it takes time to set up.
 The good thing is that once it is going it is pretty easy to maintain.
-I would advise anyone to start this before hitting the road and getting everything in order first so that it is generating income.
+I would advise anyone to start this before hitting the road and get everything in order first so that it is generating income.

 The land of E-commerce businesses is a competitive place because it takes almost nothing to get started.
 I would recommend people use the dropshipping model at first and go via Shopify.
 The business model is attractive because it hardly puts the owner at any financial risk.
 All you need to do is brand and promote products via your website and sell them via a supplier.
 You set your prices and pay the supplier their price.
 The difference is your profit.